pbauerochse/youtrack-worklog-viewer/README.md

 **I just get a blank report.
 What's wrong?**

 *This tool checks your personal worklog by comparing your username from the settings screen, with the worklog author name from the report.
 YouTrack seems to allow you to have a different username than the login name.
 Please make sure, that in your YouTrack profile, the login name is the same as your actual username*

+**Why are worklogs for subtasks not taken into calculation?**

+*This seems to be a bug in YouTrack with the generation of the time report.
+See https://youtrack.jetbrains.com/issue/JT-29447 .
+Unfortunately I can't do anything about this :disappointed:*